 System Settings > Input Devices > Mouse.
 If you need to restore the defaults, press the

-To get advanced settings, open a terminal and enter the following:
+To get advanced settings, open a terminal and enter:

 Now sign out and back in to see the advanced mouse controls as shown below.

-This video by Eric Adams shows how to use imwheel to increase mousewheel speed and button mapping.
+This video by Eric Adams shows how to use imwheel to increase scroll wheel speed and button mapping.
 Remember to create an autostart file to apply your settings between logins.